Department of Veterans Affairs - DVA in Paris

 After the ceremony in Villers-Bretonneux, the Anzac Day program continues with a French service in Bullecourt and an Australian service at the Digger Memorial, outside the town of Bullecourt.

-The Anzac Day Wreath Laying Service at the Commonwealth and French Monuments in the Bullecourt village centre is expected to commence at around 2:00 pm.
+The Anzac Day Wreath Laying Service at French Monuments in the Bullecourt village centre is expected to commence at around 2:00 pm.
 (French service)

 Bullecourt is approximately 45-60 minutes by car from Villers-Bretonneux, and 15 minutes from Bapaume.
 Due to the large crowds expected, the road through the village of Bullecourt will be closed for local Anzac Day commemorations.
 Visitors may need to park outside the village and walk into the town for the French service in the town centre, and to the service at the ‘Digger’ Memorial on the village outskirts.
 Local police and ceremony staff will be present should attendees require assistance.
 It should be noted that there is no shelter or seating available at this service.